 Section 3.1 Work-From-Home Model

 Work-from-home model predicts whether a worker is home-based-worker or not.
 A home-based worker does not have an out-of-home work location.
 The regional travel survey 2011 is used to estimate the model.
-The model was calibrated to the 2015 ACS 1 Year share of workforce Usually working From home.
+The model was calibrated to the 2015 American Community Survey (ACS) 1 year share of workforce usually working from home.
 Table 3-1 shows the comparison between the target and model values.